AyushSehrawat/rdm/README.md

 ## Features

-- View all your downloads and torrents
+- View and search through all your downloads and torrents
-- Search through your downloads and torrents
 - Copy download links, delete, stream and get info on your downloads and torrents
+- Bulk delete downloads and torrents
-- Added scraper to search for torrents and download links and add them to your Real Debrid.
+- Scraper to search for torrents and download links and add them to your Real Debrid.
 - Add torrents through magnet links and torrent files (Not yet implemented)
 - Look for dead download links and torrents and refresh them (Not yet implemented)